 - Two short green flashes every 10 seconds indicate contact with the satellites.

-- A red blink every 5 seconds indicates that satellites cannot be found.
+- A red flash every 5 seconds indicates that satellites cannot be found.
 Move to an open area with a good view of the sky.

-- Four short red flashes every two seconds indicate that the battery level is below 10%.
+- Four short red flashes every 2 seconds indicate that the battery level is below 10%.

 - The GPS tracker's rechargeable battery lasts about 4-6 hours before it is time to charge it again.
 You can check the current battery status at www.livelox.com/devices/status/trackername, where you replace the tracker name with the number on the white label, e.g. www.livelox.com/devices/status/L001.
 ATTENTION!
 It is the status from when the GPS tracker was last turned on that is displayed.